build3r/TodayILearned/README.md

     `adb pull /data/app/com.example.someapp-2.apk`
 ---

-## Stoicsm
+## Stoicism
 [Lessons From Stoics](./stoic_lessons/lessons_2021.md)

 ---
 ## Interesting TidBits
-- Python List Comphrehension
+- Python List Comprehension
 A list comprehension looks like this:
 `new_list = [f(o) for o in a_list if o>0]`
 This will return every element of `a_list`  that is greater than 0, after passing it to the function f.

-- You can use the [ADB accessibility](https://alexzh.com/adb-commands-accessibility/) to change the denity of Physical Device or Emulator to test you app UI on small screen devices
+- You can use the [ADB accessibility](https://alexzh.com/adb-commands-accessibility/) to change the density of Physical Device or Emulator to test you app UI on small screen devices
     ```
     adb shell wm density //see current density
     adb shell wm density 580 //set a different density
     adb shell wm density reset //reset denity to default
     ```
 - You can check out only a subdirectory from a huge git repo.
 Really helpful when experimenting with google samples.
-  - You need git version > 2.19 (github is supported)
+  - You need git version > 2.19 (GitHub is supported)
   - Do a sparse clone with no blobs and with history depth 1
   ```bash
   git clone \